National Guard checks homes for winter storm victims in Buffalo, NY - NewsBreak

 The Little Bakery helps feed Western New York during the Christmas weekend blizzard and after

 NIAGARA FALLS, N.Y.
-(WKBW) — During the Christmas weekend blizzard, a little bakery took on a big challenge.
+(WKBW) — In the midst of the Christmas weekend blizzard was a little bakery taking on a big challenge.
 "I just want to keep doing what I can do for people who need help," Samantha Bassett, the owner of The Little Bakery in Niagara Falls, said.
-The owners of The...

 Two more confirmed storm-related deaths bring total in WNY to 42